climaco-sarmiento/my-phd-project/README.md

 # PQMAEM - My PhD Project

-This is a private repo for my research regarding my PhD Course in Quantitative Methods Applied to Economics and Management (PQMAEM).
+This is my research project for my PhD Course in Quantitative Methods Applied to Economics and Management (PQMAEM).

 ## Author